syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ```
 ### Number and bullet format lists

-This feature allows the user to change the appearance of the Numbered and Bulleted lists.
-Users can also apply different numbering or bullet formats lists such as lowercase greek, upper Alpha, square and circles.
-You can also customize the style type of the lists to be populated in the dropdown from the toolbar by using the [NumberFormatList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorNumberFormatList.html) and [BulletFormatList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorBulletFormatList.html) properties in the Rich Text Editor.
+This feature allows users to change the appearance of the Numbered and Bulleted lists.
+Users can also apply different numbering or bullet formats lists such as lowercase greek, upper Alpha, square, and circles.
+Also, customize the style type of the lists to be populated in the dropdown from the toolbar by using the [NumberFormatList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorNumberFormatList.html) and [BulletFormatList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorBulletFormatList.html) properties in the Rich Text Editor.

 {% tabs %}
 {% highlight razor %}